-- 1. FSIS Form 9060-5, Export Certificate of Wholesomeness - FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Poultry, Consigned to the European Community, is available in English, Bulgarian, Danish, French, German, Greek, Hungarian, Italian, Polish, and Romanian.
+- 1. FSIS Form 9060-5, Export Certificate of Wholesomeness - FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Poultry, Consigned to the European Community and Italy, is available in English and Italian.
 The English letterhead certificate should always be issued.
 Certificates in additional languages can be issued upon request of the exporter.
 The other language certificates are direct translations of the English certificate.
+See Guidelines to complete.